TejaswiniBonam/react-js/theory/11_state.md

 * **private** - state belongs to its component only, unlike prop parent component dones't know anything about state of it's child
 * Components often need to change what’s on the screen as a result of an interaction.
 Typing into the form should update the input field, clicking “next” on an image carousel should change which image is displayed, clicking “buy” should put a product in the shopping cart.
 Components need to “remember” things: the current input value, the current image, the shopping cart.
 In React, this kind of component-specific memory is called state.

+* state is not like a regular variable that disappears after your function returns.
+State actually “lives” in React itself

 ```jsx
 import { useState } from "react";